Toshbrown/tosh-databox/README.md

 Make sure all other version of databox are stopped!

-./databox-test
+make build && make start

 # Stopping it

-go run main.go stop
+make stop